 The Obstetric Anesthesiology Fellowship at UCLA is a one-year program that is offered to interested graduating anesthesia residents, board-eligible anesthesiologists, and board-certified anesthesiologists.

 Education for clinical fellows includes formal didactics, journal club, and simulation courses.
 Clinical teaching takes place at Ronald Reagan UCLA Medical Center and Long Beach Memorial Medical Center, one of our affiliated teaching hospitals.
-It is strongly encouraged that fellows become involved in clinical or basic science research that is facilitated through teaching faculty.
-Up to three months of protected non-clinical time can be allotted for this purpose.
+It is strongly encouraged that fellows become involved in clinical or basic science research that is facilitated through teaching faculty, and non-clinical time will be included to allow for such endeavors.

 For additional information, please contact the Fellowship Coordinator, Lucine Torosian, either by phone at (310) 267-8653 or via email at Ltorosian@mednet.ucla.edu.

 See also: Application Process